 Overall, you can enhance the scalability, dependability, and maintainability of complex software applications with microservices benefits.

-Now that we have a basic understanding of serverless vs containers, as well as Docker and microservices, let’s take a closer look at the serverless services offered by one of the leading cloud providers, AWS.
+Now that we have a basic understanding of serverless vs. containers, Docker, and microservices, let’s take a closer look at the serverless services offered by one of the leading cloud providers, AWS.

 What are the Serverless Services on AWS?